shabasmhd/Simon/README.md

+# Simon Game

-# Simon A web-based memory game inspired by the classic Simon Game, built using HTML, CSS, and JavaScript.
+A web-based memory game inspired by the classic Simon Game, built using HTML, CSS, and JavaScript.
 Players are challenged to repeat an increasingly complex sequence of colors and sounds.
 This project demonstrates skills in DOM manipulation, event handling, timing functions, and game logic implementation, while delivering a responsive and engaging user interface.

 ✅ Key Features:
 Four-button color pad with distinct tones